-For PY15-PY19, the HealthCare.gov enrollee maximum APTC metric uses the HealthCare.gov calculated maximum APTC amounts.
-For PY20, the report finds the SLCSP and calculates an estimated maximum APTC using PY19 enrollment and eligibility data and PY20 plan data.
-In all plan years, the household maximum APTC is distributed among APTC-eligible enrollees using the relevant age rating curve and redistributed among policies using the logic described in 45 CFR 155.340(f).
+For PY15-PY22, the HealthCare.gov enrollee maximum APTC metric uses the HealthCare.gov calculated maximum APTC amounts.
+For PY23, the report finds the county SLCSP and calculates an estimated maximum APTC using PY22 enrollment and eligibility data and PY23 plan data.
+In all plan years, the household maximum APTC is distributed among APTC-eligible enrollees using the relevant age rating curve and redistributed amongpolicies using the logic described in 45 CFR 155.340(f).

-The HealthCare.gov enrollee LCP metrics do not consider plans' rating business rules.
-Since all medical plans are age-rated in HealthCare.gov states, rating business rules generally only affect premiums when the household contains more than three child enrollees less than age 21; in these cases, the three-child rating cap only applies if the children can enroll on the same policy.
-However, the PY20 SLCSP determination considers rating business rules because the logic includes SADPs, which can be family tier-rated plans with relationship-dependent rates.
+The HealthCare.gov enrollee lowest cost plan metrics don't consider plans' rating business rules.
+Since all medical QHPs are age-rated in HealthCare.gov states, rating business rules generally only affect premiums when the householdcontains more than three child enrollees less than age 21; in these cases, the three-child rating cap only applies if the children can enroll on the same policy.
+However, the PY23 SLCSP determination considers rating business rules because the logic includes SADPs, which can be family tier-rated plans with relationship- dependent rates.

 The HealthCare.gov enrollee metrics include child-only medical plans and SADPs when they would be available to a given enrollment group.
-Previous ASPE reports did not include child-only plans in any scenario.
+Previous ASPE reports didn't include child-only plans in any scenario.

-This report calculates the policy-level LCP premium and distributes the amount among policy members based on each member's individual premium amount.
+This report calculates the policy-level lowest cost plan premium and distributes the amount among policy members based on each member's individual premium amount.
 As a result, APTCs can lower the premiums of APTC-ineligible individuals who are on policies with APTC-eligible family members.
-When a policy includes more than 3 children such that some children are not rated, this report distributes the total child rate among all children younger than 21 years-old (e.g., if the policy includes 4 children, each with a rate of \$100, the policy-level premium is \$300 and each child's premium is \$75).
+When a policy includes more than 3 children such that some children aren't rated, this report distributes the total child rate among all children younger than 21 years-old (e.g., if the policy includes 4 children, each with a rate of \$100, the policy-level premium is \$300 and each child's premium is \$75).